Festival Sites and Snow Sculptures

 Odori park; Nishi 1 chome～ Nishi 12 chome

 Illuminations turned on at sunset, and turned off at 22:00.

 Odori Park stretches from east to west through the center of downtown Sapporo and represents the main festival site.
-Here you can not only see a variety of internationally themed snow and ice sculptures, but also participate many fun events.
+Here, not only can you see a variety of internationally themed snow and ice sculptures, but you can also participate in many fun events.
 There is no other snow festival elsewhere of such scale and exquisiteness!

 The community dome, Tsudome is the second largest site of the Sapporo Snow Festival.
 This site includes very large snow slides and a snowrafting area outside the dome where you can have a snow-ice experience.
 Inside the dome, there are plenty of attractions for children and you can take a break or have refreshments in the spacious rest area.